-Established in 1990, the Center for Community Advocacy (CCA), a non-profit, tax exempt organization, uses its housing and health programs to identify resident leaders in targeted neighborhoods.
+Established in 1990, the Center for Community Advocacy (CCA), a non-profit, tax exempt organization, uses its housing health, and youth engagement program to identify resident leaders in targeted neighborhoods.
 CCA trains these leaders to achieve improvements in their neighborhoods.
-A third Civic Engagement program, then motivates these leaders to use their collective power to create change in their communities.
+These civic engagement program motivate leaders to use their collective power to create change in their communities.

 CCA’s housing program trains leaders to form and lead tenant committees in their housing complexes.
 The committees improve conditions in their respective housing units by engaging in escalating actions, up to and including rent-withholding actions.
 The committees also advocate for the construction of new, affordable housing units for farmworkers and other low-income working families.

-CCA’s health program prepares neighborhood leaders to deliver preventative health interventions in their neighborhoods, schools and churches.
-Local health providers, including the Monterey County Health Department, the Natividad Medical Center (Monterey County hospital) and other health-centered agencies provide workshops to prepare leaders to conduct interventions.
-The interventions include instruction on chronic disease, mental health and a program to strengthen family relationships.
-These leaders also come together to advocate for improved access to health care.
+CCA’s health program prepares neighborhood leaders to deliver preventative health and mental health interventions in their neighborhoods, schools and churches.
+Local health providers, including the Monterey County Health Department, the Natividad Medical Center (Monterey County hospital) and Monterey County Behavioral Health provide workshops to prepare leaders to conduct interventions.

-CCA’s Civic Engagement program brings CCA-trained housing and health leaders together to collectively advocate for policies and practices that improve conditions for farmworkers and other low-income families across the Salinas and Pajaro valleys.
+CCA’s civic engagement brings CCA-trained housing, health and youth leaders together to collectively advocate for policies and practices that improve conditions for farmworkers and other low-income families across the Salinas and Pájaro valleys.
 Our Civic Engagement program pairs the newly-trained neighborhood leaders with existing stakeholders who can help direct resources to neighborhoods where farmworkers and other low-income working families reside.
 Our Civic Engagement program also helps neighborhood leaders join institutions that control those resources.

 Applicants must exhibit a proven capacity to: